 Although many people believe that storing batteries in the fridge or freezer prolongs shelf-life, there isn’t a significant advantage to this.
-For best results, store batteries in a cool, dry place that isn’t exposed to hot or cold temperature fluctuations.
+For best results, store batteries in a cool, dry place that isn’t exposed to hot or cold temps, or to temperature fluctuations.

 Born and raised in NE Ohio, with early memories that include grandpa teaching her to bait a hook and watching her mom, aunts, and grandmothers garden, sew, and can food, Megan is a true farm girl at heart.

 For Megan, the 2003 blackout, the events of 911, and the increasing frequency of natural disasters like Hurricane Katrina, spurred a desire to be more prepared.
 Soon to be living off-grid, this mother of four and grandmother of ten is learning everything she can about preparedness, survival, and homesteading.